heptarch/heptarch.github.io/drafts/lingering.md

 <div style="text-align: right">— Odilon Redon</div>
 </div>

 Most nights, as I fall asleep, I see an elaborate rush of images flicker before my eyes like a rotoscope.
-The images—from ten to fifty—are vivid, concrete, and specific; I could paint them if I had the talent and cared to disrupt the process of becoming unconscious.
-Since neither condition obtains, I let them pass unobstructed.
+The images—from ten to fifty and sometimes more—are vivid, concrete, and specific; I could paint them if I had the talent and cared to disrupt the process of becoming unconscious.
+Since neither condition obtains, I let them pass.

 <figure>
     <div style="text-align:center"><img src